 One of the most dangerous aspects of perceiving yourself as a victim is that you begin to believe you have a right to victimize others.
 Pia Mellody calls this “offending from the victim position.”
 When you offend from the victim position you tell yourself that the other person has victimized you in some way, which may or may not be true.

 Perceiving yourself as a victim, you will feel one-down and powerless.
 You believe you have a right to retaliate or to take revenge.
 If your boundary has been violated you do have a right to be angry and set a boundary.
 But you don’t have a right to offend and retaliate.
-I’ve witnessed many partners who justify outrageous behaviors, including physical abuse of the sex addict, by telling themselves that their partner deserved it because of his behavior.
+I’ve witnessed many betrayed partners who justify outrageous behaviors, including physical abuse of their unfaithful spouse, by telling themselves that their spouse deserved it because of his behavior.

 − Alice Walker